-This week, we took time to chat with In Flux, a local band based in New York City who uses Splice as the backbone of their live improvisation performance.
+This week, we took time to chat with In Flux, a local band based in New York City that uses Splice as the backbone of their live improvisation performance.
 Check their live improv performance below and sign up for a free Splice account to download their Ableton Project.

 You can catch In Flux at Camp Bisco this weekend.